pazz/alot/docs/source/faq.rst

 2. What's with the snotty name?

     It's not meant to be presumptuous.
-I like the dichotomy; I like to picture the look on someone's face who reads the :mailheader:`X-MAILER` flag "notmuch/alot"; I like cookies; I like `this comic strip <http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html>`_.
+I like the dichotomy; I like to picture the look on someone's face who reads the :mailheader:`User-Agent` header "notmuch/alot"; I like cookies; I like `this comic strip <http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html>`_.

 3. I want feature X!